 Thanks to the proximity between San Gil and Barichara of only 32 km you can choose to enjoy a full day of adventure activities that San Gil offers, and then at night return to Barichara.

-For more information about the activities and everything you need to know about San Gil visit (blog san gil)
+For more information about the activities and everything you need to know about San Gil visit The Adventure’s and Extreme Sports’ Capital of Colombia: San Gil.

 Engineer, world traveler, amateur photographer, traveling blogger, and foody.